Prof. Claudius Gros |

 one may consider motion to be generated by self-organizing

-We use simulated robots to study how locomotion can
+We use simulated and small real-world robots to study how locomotion

-that complex and reactive motion patterns may emergy,
+that complex and reactive motion patterns may emerge,

 with the actual motion pattern realized being dependent

 We develop theories and working principles for neural